 Lindy has wide-spread experience in philanthropic giving.

 Sophie commenced as a Director of MFI in December 2020.
-She is a member of the Audit & Risk Committee.
+She is Chair of the Audit & Risk Committee.

 Sophie is an experienced director with a mixture of ASX listed, unlisted, not for profit, advisory and government appointments.
 She also has more than 20 years’ experience in equity capital markets, with senior executive roles in corporate advisory (primary and secondary equity capital raisings, mergers & acquisitions, corporate restructurings), funds management, and equities research.

 Sophie is currently Chairman of Apollo Tourism & Leisure Ltd and a director of Corporate Travel Management Limited.
-Sophie is also a member of the Australia Council for the Arts, Chairman of the Queensland Advisory Council for Australian Super and, in the not-for-profit sector, is a director of Morgans Foundation Limited.
+Sophie is also Chairman of the Queensland Advisory Council for Australian Super and, in the not-for-profit sector, is a director of Morgans Foundation Limited.

 John joined MFI as Chief Executive Officer in 2016.

 John has a background in private equity investing and was a Partner at Australian growth capital and buyout firm Ironbridge.
 He has held senior operating roles in both public and private companies, including Group CFO with the McAleese Group and Deputy Chief Executive Officer at FleetPartners.